Swimmer (video game)

-Swimmer (スイマ一) is a 1982 action video game developed and published by Tehkan for Japanese arcades; it was licensed to Centuri for distribution in North America.
-The gameplay involves swimming up a river while avoiding logs and various marine life.
+is a 1982 action video game developed and published by Tehkan for arcades.
+It was released in Japan in July 1982 and North America by Centuri in November 1982.

 Gameplay

 The swimmer, right of center, surrounded by logs.
 The cherries on the left give points when collected.

 The player swims through a vertically scrolling level while collecting floating fruit for points and power-ups to knock enemies out.
-Players can swim from side to side to avoid obstacles, or they can press a button to dive under them.
+In an inversion of the gameplay of Konami's Frogger, players can swim from side to side to avoid obstacles, or they can press a button to dive under them.
 The goal is to swim until the character reaches the treasure island.

 Legacy

 In 2005, Swimmer was re-released for the Xbox as part of the Tecmo Classic Arcade collection.
+Hamster Corporation released the game as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 in March 2021.